Ryan puts personal spin on Medicare debate

 Concerns about the program's future have become the top healthcare issue in the 2012 election, surpassing worries about Obama's controversial healthcare law, a Kaiser Family Foundation poll found earlier this week.

+Addressing some 200 attendees, Ryan pointed to the debt crisis flaring in Europe as a warning sign for the United States, putting the responsibility for the economic troubles abroad on European politicians who, he said, for decades made promises just to get re-elected.

+"And now debt crisis hit and those empty promises have become broken promises," he said.
+"We will have the same fate if we don't turn this around."

-(Additional reporting by Matt Spetalnick; Editing by Alistair Bell and Vicki Allen)
+(Additional reporting by Matt Spetalnick; Editing by Alistair Bell, Vicki Allen and Jackie Frank)